Barabasi-Lab/AI-Bind/README.md

 #### DeepPurpose and Confuguration Model

 DeepPurpose Rerun - Transformer CNN.ipynb: We retrain DeepPurpose here using BindingDB data.
-Muleiple experiments on DeepPurpose have been carried out here, which includes randomly assigning chemical structures and degree analysis of DeepPurpose performance.
+Multiple experiments on DeepPurpose have been carried out here, which includes randomly assigning chemical structures and degree analysis of DeepPurpose performance.

 Configuration Models on DeepPurpose data.ipynb: We explore the performance of duplex configuration model on DeepPurpose train-test datasets.

 runscriptposneg.m: Runs the network configuration model using ligand and target degree sequences.

+#### EigenSpokes

+Eigen Spokes Analysis.ipynb - Runs Eigen Spokes analysis on combined adjacency matrix.

 #### Random Input Tests